 - Template-Assisted Crystallization (TAC)

-TAC systems convert dissolved hardness minerals into harmless, inactive microscopic crystals, which flow through the system without sticking.
+TAC systems are our go-to for serious scale prevention.
+They literally convert dissolved hardness minerals into harmless, inactive microscopic crystals.
+These crystals then just flow right through your system without sticking anywhere.

 Benefits: